pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 An authoritative server responding to DELEG-unaware clients has to handle three distinct situations:

 - No DELEG RRset is present.
-In this case, the authoritative server follows the pre-DELEG specifications.
+In this case, the authoritative server follows the non-DELEG specifications.
 - An NS RRset and a DELEG RRset are both present.
-In this case, the authoritative server uses the NS RRset when constructing referral responses, following the pre-DELEG specifications.
+In this case, the authoritative server uses the NS RRset when constructing referral responses, following the non-DELEG specifications.
 See also {{signers}} and {{examples}}.
 - A DELEG RRset is present, but an NS RRset is not.
 See {{no-ns}}.

 #### DELEG-unaware Clients with DELEG RRs Present but No NS RRs {#no-ns}